Academic Catalogs

 Reading Assignments

-Students will spend approximately 1 hour a week reading from instructor handouts or self directed readings related to the topic.
+Students will read from instructor handouts or self directed readings related to the topic.

 Writing Assignments